benjiebob/Sweepstakes/README.md

 Dear friends, family & footballers, welcome to the internationally renowned World Cup Sweepstake!
 This README explains how the sweepstake works, presents the draw and vaguely describes prizes to be won.

-To quickly view your teams, view the [Streamlit demo](http://worldcup.benbiggs.co.uk/).
+To quickly view your teams, there's a handy [Streamlit webpage](http://worldcup.benbiggs.co.uk/).

 The tournament starts on 20th November 2022.
 A match schedule is available at [World Cup 2022 - BBC Football](https://www.bbc.com/sport/football/world-cup/schedule).
 A wall chart with TV listings is available at [FourFourTwo - Wall Chart](http://cdn.mos.cms.futurecdn.net/emvLGLK2Ra9Ci2d8aVknq/wallchart.pdf).